ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 7. Click on **SAVE NODE CONFIG**.
 8. Zeus is now connected to your Citadel.

-### B - Connect Umbrel with LND interface, using Tailscale network.
+### B - Connect Citadel with LND interface, using Tailscale network.
 What is Tailscale?

 Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.